nodejs/node/deps/uv/docs/src/signal.rst

   not detected by libuv; these will not trigger a signal watcher.

 .. versionchanged:: 1.15.0 SIGWINCH support on Windows was improved.
+.. versionchanged:: 1.31.0 32-bit libuv SIGWINCH support on 64-bit Windows was
+                           rolled back to old implementation.

 Unix notes
 ----------